tonyto/node-posterous/README.md

 ### deleteSite(id, callback)
 `deleteSite` deletes the Posterous site specified by the *site id*.
 This method corresponds to the API endpoint `sites/:id`.

+### getPhotos(id, options, callback)
+`getPhotos` gets 20 random photos from a Posterous specified by the *site id*.
+This method corresponds to the API endpoint `sites/:id/photos`.

+The possible keys in the `options` dictionary are `page` which determines which page of photos to return, and `since_id`, which will restrict photos to those attached to posts after the post with the provided ID.
+(See API docs for more info)

+### subscribe(id, callback)
+`subscribe` subscribes the current user to the site specified by the *site id*.
+This method corresponds to the API endpoint `sites/:id/subscribe`.

+### unsubscribe(id, callback)
+`unsubscribe` removes the user's subscription to the site specified by the *site id*.
+This method corresponds to the API endpoint `sites/:id/unsubscribe`.

+### setHeader(id, file, callback)
+`setHeader` sets a new header image for the site.
+This method corresponds to the API endpoint `sites/:id/header_image`.

+### deleteHeader(id, callback)
+`deleteHeader` removes the header image for the site specified by the *site id*.
+This method corresponds to the API endpoint `sites/:id/header_image`.

+### getTags(id, callback)
+`getTags` retrieves the tags associated with a site.
+This method corresponds to the API endpoint `sites/:id/tags`.